.page ul, ol { margin: 30px; } .page li { margin-top: 16px; }

 • Whether you’re just starting to form an idea or feel pretty set on one, we encourage you to meet with professors you already know, discuss potential ideas, and receive advice.
 Most professors will be happy to help, even if they don’t become your mentor!

-• If you have a specific project in mind but aren’t sure who to talk to about it, please email us at curl@uwo.ca and we can direct you to individual faculty or other research resources at Huron to help you.
+• If you have a specific project in mind but aren’t sure who to talk to about it, please email us at curl@uwo.ca and we can direct you to individual faculty with similar research interests or other research resources at Huron to help you.
 However, we don’t formally match students to mentors: you and your mentor will create that partnership yourselves.

 • When choosing which professors to officially ask about mentorship, consider more than just their area of expertise: comfort, ease of communication, and compatible teaching/learning styles are extremely important to a successful mentorship experience.